Phoenix Fatal Police Shootings

 Call today to speak with a Phoenix Arizona police misconduct attorney

 In many 1983 cases, the hardest part of the case is proving that there was misconduct.
 Almost always, the police and the government will try to shift blame to the victim or the person filing the claim.
-At Plattner Verderame, PC., our Phoenix injury lawyers have the experience and resources to investigate and litigate police misconduct.
-While we respect the work law enforcement does, we aggressively work to hold them accountable when they cross any legal lines.
+At Plattner Verderame, PC., our Phoenix wrongful death lawyers have the experience and resources to investigate and litigate police misconduct.
+While we respect the work law enforcement does, we aggressively work to hold them accountable when their actions cost a life.
 To speak with a skilled Phoenix civil rights lawyer today, call us at 602-783-8793 or fill out our contact form to schedule an appointment.